Borrower carefully reviewing predatory loan terms in a contract with a magnifying glass

 Quick Answer

 Predatory loan terms include APRs exceeding 400%, hidden prepayment penalties, and automatic rollover clauses buried in fine print.
-As of July 2025, the CFPB identifies at least six standard red-flag structures that strip borrower equity.
+The CFPB identifies at least six standard red-flag structures that strip borrower equity.
 Knowing these patterns before signing can save thousands in avoidable fees and interest charges.

 Predatory loan terms are contractual structures designed to extract maximum cost from borrowers while obscuring that cost through complexity.
 According to the CFPB’s predatory lending definition, these practices disproportionately target low-income borrowers, seniors, and communities of color — groups least likely to have access to competing offers.
 The harm is measurable: the Center for Responsible Lending estimates American borrowers lose $9.8 billion annually to payday loan fees alone.